 Instructions

-• Preheat oven to 375 degrees F. Combine berries, sugar, cornstarch, salt and let sit to macerate for 20 minutes while oven preheats, tossing a few times with a rubber spatula.
+• Preheat oven to 375°F. Combine berries, sugar, cornstarch, salt and let sit to macerate for 20 minutes while oven preheats, tossing a few times with a rubber spatula.
 Dump into a large cast-iron skillet, pie dish, or baking dish.

-• Remove the pan from the oven with the berry filling and set the balls of biscuit dough on top of the berries, then brush the dough with a little milk and sprinkle with the cinnamon sugar mixture.
-Return the pan to the oven and increase the temperature to 425 degrees F. Bake for 15-18 minutes, then remove from oven and let cool for at least 1 hour before serving.
+• Drop spoonfuls of the dough on top of the berries, then sprinkle with the cinnamon sugar mixture.
+Bake for 35 to 40 minutes, then remove from oven and let cool for at least 1 hour before serving.

 Notes